 Caramelized shallot forms a savory base topped with creamy fresh goat cheese and sweet figs, all drizzled with honey and za'atar.
 Against a shatteringly crisp crust, these little pastries make a stunning late summer snack.

 Here I experimented with a grain-free pie crust was thrilled with the results.
 The recipe uses cassava, almond, and tapioca flours.
 And just look at those flakes!
-Please let me know if you try my paleo pie crust recipe.

 Ingredients and Substitution Suggestions: